 Your 5-day fitness trial pass must be activated within 7 days from the date the pass is issued.

 The 5-day fitness trial pass is not valid or transferable for cash, or to be combined with any other offers.

 Members must adhere to standard membership terms and conditions.

-Photo ID is required for entry.
+Photo ID with proof of address is required for entry.

 YMCA NSW has the right to change the terms and conditions at any time.

 YMCA NSW may contact you (including by email, SMS, telephone or such other means) for marketing purposes.

 The Y is committed to the responsible collection, handling, storage, disclosure and destruction of personal information, as specified in the Privacy Act 1988 (Privacy Act).
 We (the Y) respect the privacy of our clients, staff, partners and the wider community.
 The Y commits that:

 This policy clearly outlines the requirements for The Y to fulfil our commitment to privacy and confidentiality.
 The Y will ensure full compliance to the Australian Privacy Principles (APP), as detailed in section 14 of the Privacy Act.